3dmod(1) 3dmod(1)

 Image Menu

-ZaP Open a ZaP window.
-(Z)
+ZaP Open a ZaP window. (z)

-XYZ Open the XYZ window.
+XYZ Open an XYZ window.

 Slicer Open an image Slicer window. (\)